 The same laser scanners can also be used for red light and speed enforcement.
 Furthermore, laser scanners of this kind, could be used for monitoring dangerous areas at level crossings.

 The Traffic Information Collector (TIC) is an integrated traffic measurement system that is based on SICK laser measurement technology, a technology that is used in thousands of traffic applications worldwide.
-The TIC102 is especially designed for multi-lane, free-flow applications such as tolling enforcement and traffic management.
+The TIC102 AC Pro is especially designed for multi-lane, free-flow applications such as tolling enforcement and traffic management.

 The system also functions in stop-and-go situations.
 Through a highly innovative configuration wizard that includes a live 3D view of the traffic, installation of a multi-lane gantry is quick and easy.
 The system autocalibrates in moving traffic and can be accessed remotely for maintenance.